nbgit10/ayto_solver/README.md

 ## SPOILER ALERT

 <details>
-<summary>SPOILER ARE YOU THE ONE SEASON 4 GERMANY CURRENT GUESSES AFTER EPISODE 16:</summary>
+<summary>SPOILER ARE YOU THE ONE SEASON 4 GERMANY CURRENT GUESSES AFTER EPISODE 18:</summary>

+Since they keep matching in the same constellations over and over again we have very few information on how to match actually.
+We don't know if the proposed solution is already optimal.
+It seems plausible but unlikely despite being in matching night 9 already.

 Proposed solution:

-- Burim + Larissa
+- Burim + Juliette
-- Barkin + Carina
+- Barkin + Larissa
 - Cris + Steffi  ✅
-- Denniz + Aurelia
+- Denniz + Carina
 - Ken + Caro  ✅
 - Kenneth + Henna
 - Joel + Valeria
 - Marwin + Vanessa
 - Max + Caro  ✅
-- Pascal + Juliette
+- Pascal + Aurelia
 - Sasa + Dorna
 </details>